zzz-client/zzz/Readme.md

 ## TUI

 TODO: This would be SO sick and I think it should just be a matter of finding an ncurses-like library for Node and then getting the UI right

+# Structure

+> NOTE: This is gonna change a lot

+## Storage

+The way that Zzz accesses requests, environments, variables and etc are done through an interface called IStore.

+- FileStore: Store each request in separate file; can use yml, json, or xml
+- Postman: Reads requests from a collection JSON exported from Postman
+  - **NOTE**: This currently does not support writing

+## Authorizers

+After a request has been loaded from the Store, it will need to be massaged to have whatever changes made to it for authorization.
+Authorization profiles can be shared across requests and are set via the `Authorization` attribute in Zzz config, which allows a Request to override the Authorization schema of its Collection or Folder.

+The form of the file should only have 1 key: the name of the type of Authorization, each of which has an example in the `authorization/types` folder.

+Here are the currently supported types:

+- BearerToken
+- BasicAuth
+- Header (equivalent to "API Key" in Postman with "Header" selected as "Add to")
+- Query (equivalent to "API Key" in Postman with "Query Params" selected as "Add to")

+## Actors

+An Actor is responsible for taking a fully loaded Request, performing an action on it, and yielding a result.
+Note that Actors are _not_ responsible for formatting the result.

+The supported actors are:

+- Client: Performs the HTTP request and returns its response.
+NOTE: just the body for now; nothing else more like headers or status
+- Curl: Outputs an equivalent `curl` command similar to Postman
+- Summary: Outputs the result as plaintext
+- Pass: Just passes the Request through

+## VariableLibrary

+> NOTE: This needs to be changed to be not only file driven.

+When constructing a request, Zzz will apply the following in order:

+- globals
+- globals (local)
+- environment
+- environment (local)
+- defaults.yml anywhere in the directory tree
+- the request itself

+At the `defaults.yml` stage, Zzz will check every directory down in the path to the Request for a file named `defaults.yml`.

+For example, supposed you had the following:

+- `v1/defaults.yml`
+- `v1/Auth/defaults.yml`
+- `v1/Auth/Token.yml`
+- `v1/Foo/defaults.yml`
+- `v1/Foo/Bar.yml`

+When making the `Authorization/Token` request, it will find and apply these files in this order:

+- `v1/defaults.yml`
+- `v1/Auth/defaults.yml`
+- `v1/Auth/Token.yml`

+This allows `v1/Foo/defaults.yml` to use an `Authorization` like BearerToken whereas `v1/Auth/Token.yml` needs to _not_ have any Authorization specified.
+We can do this by using `v1/Auth/defaults.yml` to unset `Authorization`.

+## Hooks

+TODO

 ## TODO